Search

 Mesothelioma Survivor Benefits

-If you were exposed to asbestos during active military service, your survivors may be eligible to receive survivor benefits in the event of your death from mesothelioma.
+If you were exposed to asbestos during active military service and were later on diagnosed with an asbestos-related illness, your survivors may be eligible to receive survivor benefits in the event of your death from mesothelioma.
 Eligible family members may qualify for monthly tax-free compensation and health care and educational benefits.

 Military personnel from all service branches were exposed to high levels of asbestos, whether they served in the field, were stationed aboard Navy and Coast Guard vessels, or performed high-risk occupations.
 These veterans may develop fatal asbestos-related illnesses, including mesothelioma, lung cancer, and asbestosis caused by military asbestos exposure.